amd/sev-utils/docs/snp.md

 [virtee/snpguest](https://github.com/virtee/snpguest) tool.
 If the two measurements match, then the test returns with a successful output.

-Note: On the Coconut-SVSM setup, the igvmmeasure tool (part of the SVSM build) is used to calculate the expected launch measurement.
+In the case of Coconut-SVSM attestation, the [igvmmeasure](https://github.com/coconut-svsm/svsm/tree/main/igvmmeasure) tool is used, which will only measure the IGVM file used to launch the guest.
+This expected measurement should match with the measurement on the attestation report of the SVSM guest.

 ## Stopping all Guests